 The Office of Title IX & Equal Opportunity addresses complaints of discrimination based on sex in educational programs and activities that receive financial assistance.
-This office also addresses concerns centered around providing equal opportunity to all students, faculty, and staff members on campus.
-Training, to include Title IX training and bias incident training, is also provided by this office.
+This office also addresses concerns about providing equal opportunity to all students, faculty, and staff members on campus.
+Training, including Title IX training and bias incident training, is also provided by this office.

-The Title IX & Equal Opportunity Office is located on the second floor of SMCX in Suite 23, Room 232.
-The telephone number is 864-587-4129.
+The Title IX & Equal Opportunity Office is located on the second floor of SMCX in Suite 23, Room 231.
+The telephone number is 864-699-4642.